philgrayphilgray/philgrayphilgray.github.io/bio.md

 permalink: /bio/
 ---

-I was born on a Saturday, early in the morning.
+<blockquote>I was born on a Saturday, early in the morning.</blockquote>